CanyonCasa/EspruinoModules/Cron.md

 ```javascript
   cron.job({id:'...', time:[...], cb:'...', cbThis: this, args:[...], n:#});
 ```
-  Where the cronjob object may contain:
+  Where the cronjob object passed to job may contain:
-  - id: Unique reference name for job and event signal name.
+  - **id**: Unique reference name for job and event signal name.
 See Job *id* Notes.
-  - time: String or array that specifies the match time(s).
+  - **time**: String or array that specifies the match time(s).
 See Time Notes.
-  - cb: Optional callback to call instead of 'id' event
+  - **cb**: Optional callback to call instead of 'id' event
-  - cbThis: Optional 'this' context for callback
+  - **cbThis**: Optional 'this' context for callback
-  - args: Optional arguments for callback
+  - **args**: Optional arguments for callback
-  - n: Optional number of times to run job; job deleted after n events
+  - **n**: Optional number of times to run job; job deleted after n events

   Calling the job method with or without an object returns the current job list.
-  Jobs do not get processed in any particular guaranteed order.
+  Jobs triggering on the same time do not get processed in any particular guaranteed order.

 #### Job *id* Notes
   - Cron uses the *id* as the reference key to store the job object and as the event-emitter event.
   - Defining a new job with same *id* replaces an existing job with that *id*
   - Specifying only a job *id* with no time spec removes that job from list
-  - When the time spec matchs the clock time...
+  - When the time spec matches the clock time...
     - If the callback (cb) is defined it is called.
-    - Otherwise, the cron instance emits an *id* event
+    - Otherwise, the cron instance emits an *id* event.

 #### Time Notes
   - The time record specifies in order [min,hr,day,month,dayOfWk]